tiagoc0sta/data-finance-yt/README.md

-# DATA FINANCE - TEACTJS + TYPESCRIPT
+# DATA FINANCE

+- REACTJS + TYPESCRIPT
 ### `yarn start`

 Runs the app in the development mode.\